Canon 1D C vs Panasonic G5

 Studio photographers will appreciate that the Canon 1D C (unlike the G5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DC and the G5 have been discontinued, but can regularly be found used on eBay.
 The G5 was replaced by the Panasonic G6, while the 1DC does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D C vs Panasonic G5